Why Teach Social Thinking?

 As you read this book, further your learning with the free study guide!

-Today's children (both neurotypical and those with social emotional learning challenges) are entering school with declining abilities to learn in a group, attend to a lesson, be considerate toward others, or self-regulate their own behavior.
+Today's children (both neurotypical and those with social emotional learning differences and/or challenges) are entering school with struggles to learn in a group, attend to a lesson, consider one another’s perspectives, or self-regulate their own behavior.
 Teachers are increasingly finding themselves ill-equipped with the know-how, tools, and strategies to teach students about social awareness, emotional intelligence, and self-regulation of behavior.

-Through exploring 12 core questions, Winner attempts to raise awareness of the many complex and interrelated issues that are at the heart of teaching social skills.
+This book uses core questions to explore the complex and interrelated issues that are at the heart of teaching social learning including, “What are social skills?”

 - What are the origins of social development?
 Is there an age when our social development stops?

-- In what areas of social thinking do students with social cognitive challenges struggle?
+- In what areas do students with social cognitive differences and/or challenges find most difficult?
 The ILAUGH Model remodeled

-- When do we use social thinking and related social skills?
-How do we approach teaching these skills?
+- When do we use social thinking and how do we teach it?

-- How can cognitive behavior therapy address teaching social thinking and related social skills?
+- How can cognitive based teaching help to teach social thinking concepts?

-- Who is responsible for teaching social thinking and related social skills?
-Is the same set of teaching techniques relevant for all Autistic persons and related social emotional learning challenges?
+- Who is responsible for teaching social thinking and related social concepts and strategies?

-- What is a framework for teaching social thinking and related skills?
+- What is a framework for teaching social thinking concepts and strategies?

-- What are some guidelines for teaching social thinking and related skills to group of students?
+- What are guidelines for teaching social thinking concepts and strategies?

 - How does social teaching fit into what we typically call "education"?

 - What are evidence-based practices?
-How do they apply to teaching social thinking and related social skills?
+How do they apply to teaching social thinking concepts?

-- Why Teach Social Thinking? includes an introduction to the Social Thinking Vocabulary, Winner's set of terms that establish a common language for adults and students of all ages to talk about and explore social concepts.
+- Why Teach Social Thinking? includes an introduction to the Social Thinking Vocabulary, terms that establish a common language for adults and students of all ages to talk about and explore social concepts.

-- The book outlines the Social Thinking-Social Communication Profile, a six-level system that helps parents and educators define and better understand the needs of students who function at different levels of social understanding.
-The Profile aligns with the recent changes in the DSM-5.
+- The book outlines the Social Thinking-Social Communication Profile, a system that helps parents and educators define and better understand the social learning characteristics of different types of learners.

 - Chapter 11 discusses 14 best-practice guidelines for teaching Social Thinking.